 Southwest Tech has an internally supported food pantry, named Chargers Cupboard, which is located in the Knox Learning Center.
 Students must have a Southwest Tech ID to use the pantry.
 For more information students should stop in Library Services and ask any staff member for assistance and hours of operation.
 Donations are always appreciated from students, staff, or community members!

 Charley's Student Center

-Southwest Tech's Students paid for an activity center that is open to all students, staff, and faculty.
-Charley's provides numerous games, computers, TVs, and place to study or hangout.
+Charley's provides numerous games, computers, TVs, and a place to study or hangout.
 Charley's is located in Building 400, Room 415.

 Child Care Services